NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

    .. image:: Figures/minute_04_scaled_bivalent_profile.png
           :width: 500px

+   This is an example of how the pooled replicates look on average.
+As you can see, when not scaled, Primed looks like it is much more enriched at bivalent genes than Naïve.
+This difference becomes much smaller when scaled.

 **Q: How do the scaled Naïve vs Primed differ when you move away from the gene body?**
 You can check this by playing with the parameters :code:`--downstream` and :code:`--upstream` when running `computeMatrix`.